kennethzilla/social/README.md

 GUI part - Displaying meaningful messages and User friendly Prompts for the user input.
 And als will be good to validate user input value.

-Due to time constraints, the user authorization (permissions) part has not been implemented yet.
-If time allows, I plan to add a team roles and permission table for the authorization process
+Due to time constraints, the user authorisation (permissions) part has not been implemented yet.
+If time allows, I plan to add a team roles and permission table for the authorization process.

 If this wasn't a code challenge exercise.
 The GUI filter presentation logic can be extract into a separate service class object.
 This approach would help improve code organisation, promote reusability, and maintain a clearer separation of concerns.